tinwer-group/mahtanar/README.md

 #### MHK2

-The `mitsubishi_uart` component also supports MHK2 thermostats which can be connected to the other port (with the thermometer icon) on the Mahtanar.
+The `mitsubishi_itp` component also supports MHK2 thermostats which can be connected to the other port (labeled `TS1`) on the Mahtanar.
 Once again, configuration details are available from [this project](https://muart-group.github.io/).